For freelance writers who work with magazines or online publications, completing phone interviews is a way of life.

 Do your homework and research the person before your interview.
 Ask your editor for as much information as possible about the source ahead of time, and come to the call with a list of pre-written questions to get the conversation going.
 Not only will you appear more prepared, you’ll put the source at ease with your level of professionalism.

 Plus, when you prepare well beforehand, you can often complete an interview much more quickly than if you hadn’t done your homework.
 I like to schedule phone interviews for 30-minute blocks.
-With the right amount of pre-work, I’m able to stick to that timeframe, helping me complete interviews more efficiently.
+With the right amount of pre-work, I’m able to stick to that timeframe, helping me complete interviews more efficiently, and feel confident I’ve collected all the information I need.

 To get the best interview possible, you need your interviewee to feel comfortable.
 When a source feels relaxed and at ease, you’re in a better place to find the most compelling angle and capture quotes that will enhance your story.